 • Low self-esteem

-• Regular nightmares
+• Regular nightmares/intrusive thoughts

 • An inability to concentrate, think clearly, or make decisions